Gxorge/TheHerobrine-OG/README.md

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
 This is the core version of the game, without any edits for True OG.

+## Database Requirements
+The Herobrine requires 2 databases: a MySQL DB and a Redis DB.
+Redis is used for storing player kit selections, as it is fast.
+Player statistics are stored in a MySQL database.

+### MySQL Setup
+Within the configured database, you should have a table called `hb_stat`.
+Within this table should be 4 columns:
+- `uuid`, type varchar(255) and unique
+- `points`, type int
+- `captures`, type int
+- `kills`, type int
+- `deaths`, type int

+The plugin currently does not generate this automatically and therefore it must be done manually.

 ## Commands and Permissions
 - /vote [map id] - allows players to vote for a map - no permission
 - /setherobrone <player> - set the player to be herobrine - theherobrine.command.setherobrine